charlesportoferreira/word2vec/Readme.md

           Optional parameter.
 Select the type of model to use.
 Choices are: model, bin, txt

         --noheader:
           Optinal parameter.
-Set true to just save the vectors
+Set True to save the vectors without header

         --preprocess:
-          Set True to apply word tokenzation otherwise it will assume each row has one word
+          Set True to apply word tokenization.
+Otherwise it will assume each row has one word